Baxter (punk band): Biography

 Baxter formed in 1995 in Chicago, Illinois and began playing basement shows and building up a fanbase.
 They first recorded a self-titled EP that featured a female fighter in the cover that resembles Chun-Li from the Street Fighter series.
-Their first record was released independently in 1997 as a full length cassette entitled Troy's Bucket, and enjoyed moderate success in the underground scene.
+Their first record was released independently in 1997 as a full-length cassette entitled Troy's Bucket, and enjoyed moderate success in the underground scene.
 Later that year, it was also re-released under Astroboy Records.
 They began touring extensively around the Midwest.
 In 1997, they signed to the independent label Static Station.

-1997 also saw the release of a 7" entitled Lost Voices, and by this time they were very popular in the local scene.
+1997 also saw the release of a 7-inch entitled Lost Voices, and by this time they were very popular in the local scene.
 In 1999 they split up and members have remained active in the hardcore scene in bands such as The Killing Tree, The Honor System, The Lawrence Arms, and most notably, Rise Against.
-In 2003, Will Not Clear Man records put out Baxter, a compilation of both of their official releases as well as several unreleased songs and demos.
+In 2003, Will Not Clear Man records put out .baxter., a compilation of both of their official releases as well as several unreleased songs and demos.
 It was mastered Doug Ward.
 In 2004, Minneapolis rapper P.O.S sampled the track "Out of Reach" for his track "Kidney Thief" off the album Ipecac Neat.

 The song "Survivor's Guilt" by Rise Against uses the same sample from the movie Catch-22 that can be heard in the song "Burden" on Troy's Bucket.